M4X-VOGEL/Clingonia/README.md

 conda activate flatland
 ```

-📦 Then, install the stable release of Flatland (Version 4.2.2 recommended):
+📦 Then, install the stable release of Flatland (Version 4.2.2 or newer):
 ```
-pip install flatland-rl
+pip install flatland-rl==4.2.2
 ```

-📦 To have access to clingo, install the required clingo package:
+📦 To use the clingo CLI (optional), install the required clingo package:
 ```
 conda install -c potassco clingo
 ```